Desert camping in Morocco has been one of my greatest adventures yet.

 Sahara Desert Camp Amenities

 Most Sahara desert camps come with similar amenities.
-At Erg Lihoudi desert camp, guests are served traditional Moroccan mint tea and a few light snacks upon arrival.
+Upon arrival guests will be served traditional Moroccan mint tea and a few light snacks then given time to settle in and explore the camp.

 Breakfast will usually include eggs, bacon, pastries, juice, and coffee.